bbbradsmith/zensf/readme.txt

     2.2.5. out_info/tracks.inc - track data tables
     2.2.6. out_info/nsfe.inc - NSFe data tables
     2.2.7. out_info/nsfspider_result.txt - diagnostic output
+  Note: this may take a few minutes to analyze the NSFs.
+    In nsfspider.py, debug_track_skip can be used for faster iteration.
+    All of the data will still be valid, but it will fail to identify some mods:
+    - modlist.txt will be incomplete.
+    - Some disassemblies will not be produced.
+    This is OK if you've already identified the mods previously.
+    (The contents of out_mod are not touched.)

 3. Prepare modified banks.
   3.1.
 Copy disassembled .s files from /out_src to /out_mod